jeeb/avisynth/distrib/Readme/readme_history.txt

   when filter constructor would just change ``VideoInfo::pixel_type``, but the frame would be passed w/o any change, like in ``ConvertFromDoubleWidth`` or ``CombinePlanes``.
 - Feature (#314): Added AVSValue::GetType()
   Returns an AvsValueType enum directly, one can use it instead of calling all IsXXX functions to establish the type.
 (Rust use case)
+- Enhancement (#314): (avisynth.h) Gave all enums of public C++ API a name, and added DEFAULT_PLANE to AvsPlane (also in C API).
+- Fix (#314): (avisynth.h) Changed NewVideoFrameP() property source argument to const in accordance with copyFrameProps(), since it's not meant to be written
+  Fixed in C interface as well: avs_new_video_frame_p and avs_new_video_frame_p_a: prop_src argument now const (no change in use)
+- Enhancement (#314): Made VideoFrameBuffer destructor public like in other classes of the public API to prevent compiler errors downstream when calling non-const member functions
 - "Text" new parameter: "placement" for chroma location hint
   - Used in subsampled YUV formats, otherwise ignored.
   - Valid values for "placement" are the same as in ChromaInPlacement and